 Social media tools such as LinkedIn and Facebook are great starting points when it comes to networking.
-However, career networking in real life can be more effective and provide greater value in connecting – and staying connected – with people who are important to your career.
+However, real life networking can be more effective and provide greater value in connecting – and staying connected – with people who are important to your career.

 Do you struggle with career networking in real life?
 You’re not alone.
 Many of us are not natural networkers, and feel uncomfortable making connections especially when we’re not online.
 But there are ways of approaching networking that can make the task easier, even if you’re a diehard introvert.